Is debt consolidation a good idea?

 Debt consolidation can make managing your debts easier.
 It often involves getting a debt consolidation loan, which you use to pay off smaller debts and make a single payment on the new loan instead.

 Debt consolidation makes the most sense when the new loan has a lower interest rate than the rate on the debts you are paying off.
-This helps you save money on interest payments and use that savings to pay down the principal instead.
+This helps you save money on interest payments and use that savings to pay down the principal balance of your new loan instead.
 Is debt consolidation a good idea for you?
-Check out these pros and cons!
+Check out these pros and cons.

 - Save money on interest payments.
 Debt consolidation loans often have lower interest rates than other kinds of debts.
 For example, credit cards can have 20% interest rates while cash out refinances might have rates in the 6% to 7% range.
 As a result, debt consolidation might help you lower your interest payments.